Graded Brauer groups of a groupoid with involution: The graded Brauer group of a Real groupoid

-\begin{df} Let $\grpd$ be a second countable locally compact Hausdorff Real groupoid. \emph{The Real graded Brauer group of $\cG$} $\wRBr(\cG)$ is defined as the set of Morita equivalence classes of Rg D-D bundles over $\cG$.
+\begin{df} Let $\grpd$ be a Real groupoid. \emph{The Real graded Brauer group of $\cG$} $\wRBr(\cG)$ is defined as the set of Morita equivalence classes of Rg D-D bundles over $\cG$.
 The class of $(\cA,\al)$ in $\wRBr(\cG)$ is denoted by $[\cA,\al]$. \end{df}

-\begin{ex} Let $\cG$ consist of the point $\lbrace \ast \rbrace$ together with the trivial involution.
+\begin{ex} Let $\cG$ be the one point set $\lbrace \ast \rbrace$ together with the trivial involution.
 Then, every Rg DD-bundle over $\lbrace \ast \rbrace$ is trivial; \emph{i.e}. it is given by a Rg elementary $\cstar$-algebra $\wK_p$.
-We thus recover the Real graded Brauer group of the point $\wRBr(\ast)\cong \ZZ_8$ described in~\ref{subsect:BrR(pt)}. \end{ex}
+We thus recover the Real graded Brauer group of the point $\wRBr(\ast)\cong \ZZ_8$ described in Appendix~\ref{subsect:BrR(pt)}. \end{ex}